 Dr. Gary Chapman has developed a theory that there are five love languages that dominate most major relationships.
 These languages determine how much value you assign to caring gestures and can even help you learn how to get through to someone who “speaks” a different language.
-Take the test to find out what your top two love languages are and don’t be shy to share them with your partner, remember that we all have different ones, so if you don’t tell your partner, you simply can’t expect them to magically know, also ask your partner which ones are their top two, so you know what to give them more of, read our descriptions below to learn more about how to improve your relationships!
+Take the test to find out what your top two love languages are and don’t be shy to share them with your partner, remember that we all have different ones, so if you don’t tell your partner, you simply can’t expect them to magically know, also ask your partner which ones are their top two, so you know what to give them more of, read the descriptions below to learn more about how to improve your relationships with your other loved ones too.

 1) Words of Affirmation